germinateplatform/germinate-training/flapjack-4.md

 <img src="flapjack-4/flapjack9.png" style="max-width: 100%;">

 Line, marker, and genotype is displayed at the bottom of the flapjack window as the mouse is placed over the genotype data and the overview window (bottom left-hand side) displays full chromosome view.
-Now we’ve imported our map and genotype data, are comfortable navigating between and along chromosomes in genotype view lets looks at other importing options.
+Now we've imported our map and genotype data, are comfortable navigating between and along chromosomes in genotype view lets looks at other importing options.
 Importing Phenotypes
 To import phenotype information, again use the import data options available, browse and select the appropriate file and click import